YcheLanguageStudio/PythonStudy/course_materials/project_ibe/report/on_the_risks_of_IBE/ReadMe.md

 assumptions.
 In practice, PKG parameters and CA certificates can both be distributed via DNS/DNSSEC [1], [8], [16].

+**Bad Aspects of PKG PR-Key Compromise**
 We must also trust that the PKG/CA private key is known only to the PKG/CA.
 Compromise of the PKG private key compromises the private keys of all users in that domain.
 In contrast, compromise of the CA private key enables the attacker to sign and publish new compromised public keys, tricking senders into encrypting new messages to these public keys, though it does not compromise existing private keys or messages encrypted to those keys.

 In RSA-based PKIs, this risk is typically addressed by keep- ing the CA private key offline so it is not subject to online attacks.
 Keeping the PKG offline is feasible only if long-lived keys are used.

+**Revocation makes PKG online PR-Key**
 However, IBE must use short-lived keys to support revocation [4], as there is no revocation method for IBE analogous to X.509’s CRLs or OCSP.
 So, in practice, the PKG must remain online, with the asso- ciated increased risk of compromise.
 Thus, in this aspect, IBE requires stronger trust assumptions than RSA, requiring a fully-trusted, online entity (the PKG), as opposed to a partially-trusted (with respect to secrecy of user private keys), offline entity (the CA).

+**Users' Private Key Transmission**
 We also require a trustworthy process by which recipients obtain and manage their private keys.
 For modern RSA PKIs, recipients typically generate and maintain sole control over their private keys.
 As part of the certificate request and issuance process,